voxpupuli/voxpupuli.github.io/_posts/2017-01-09-migrating-to-puppet4.md

 * Do a last release with Puppet 3 support which announces the next major release without Puppet 3
 * Create a new branch which is called `puppet3`
   * The required Puppet version for this branch in the `metadata.json` should be the latest available, which is currently 3.8.7
+  * Keep in mind that stdlib [4.13.0](https://forge.puppet.com/puppetlabs/stdlib/changelog#supported-release-4130) deprecates a lot of functions, you maybe want to require an older version in the `puppet3` branch
 * Check the [.sync.yml](https://github.com/voxpupuli/puppet-tea/blob/e49d6d1ce8ba71c2123edf9fae45cde19e603ec3/.sync.yml#L3-L17), sometimes the `.travis.yml` file is unmanaged or modified because the module is already Puppet 4 only.
 Take a look for an `include` block in the `.travis.yml` section and remove it
 * Do a modulesync with at least version XY ([how to do it](https://github.com/voxpupuli/modulesync_config#how-to-use-it))
 * Merge any incoming pull requests that add Puppet 4 functionality now, but not earlier